intelforge/tmc/README.md

 flask run
 ```

-Once the server has started, access the application through localhost:5555.
-You will need to register an user and log in in order to use the application.
+Once the server has started, access the application through localhost:5000. **You will need to register an user and log in in order to use the application.**

 To load the database with the data from [ATT&CK](https://attack.mitre.org/) access the following path.
-Please be patiente, since this operation **really takes a while**:
+Please be patiente, since this operation **really takes a while** (aprox 1h 30m, depending on your internet connection):

 ```
-localhost:5555/first-time
+localhost:5000/first-time
 ```

 Keep in mind that the next time you want to run the application, you **don't have to** initilizate the database, since doing it will erase any content loaded in it.
 Repeat the previous steps without that command: